 While the pus of man’s intelligence may be wanting, its ties to the Dark are no less apparent than in its actual senses.
 According to the description of the Grand Archive Key, the library shuts its doors when the First Flame began to go dark in the Kiln and the pus of man began to run rampant within Lothric Castle, implying relative simultaneity between the two events.
 Considering that the Darksign appeared when the fire first began to wane, it makes sense for the pus to see a similar uptick with the Age of Dark drawing ever closer.
 The universe is shifting, and the Dark within man strains against its shackles in accordance with this cosmological change in alignment, instinctively anticipating the new era — all the more, with how long it has been delayed.
 In fact, the very concept of built-up debris fits well in this era of exacerbating stagnation.

 The Consumed King’s isolated garden is still overrun with the pus by the time we arrive to the scene, a peculiar toxic swamp dotting the landscape.
 Unlike the one in Farron Keep, this bog is incredibly shallow yet undeniably there, though what lies beneath the layer of fluid looks like an almost frozen white, muddy material.
-Rotten slugs also inhabit this swamp, apparently swallowing dark gems as they loiter the fluid.
+Rotten slugs also inhabit this swamp, apparently swallowing dark gems as they loiter in the fluid.
 While their presence isn’t unimaginable for a forest garden, cut content reveals that these unassuming mollusks were originally supposed to be a dense “lump of Hollows” (亡者団子) in a slimy, gelatinous form, almost like pus.
 And with the Dark occasionally manifesting as a poison, we can be certain that this swamp stems from the pus of man roaming the area uninhibited.
 Furthermore, close inspection of the surrounding forest reveals the same plant life associated with stagnation springing up all around, and one of these pus snakes has dendrofied at the Lothric portion of the Dreg Heap.

 In short, the pus is another symptom of the universe’s stagnation, much like the Dark’s dendrofication — explaining why we haven’t seen this particular variant of the Abyss in previous titles.
 Long has the consequence of fire’s light waited, slowly festering within man generation after generation.
 And as its power gains with fire’s wane, it all just bursts forth at once in a form so alien and yet so familiar.
 But if we are to imagine the stagnating Dark as symptoms of an infection, then it proves treatable.
 Nothing good comes from pus buildup; it must be drained out, one way or another.
 Like any Abyss, the pus of man fears the return of flame, perhaps especially so given its time spent in limbo.
 But no matter how we make it exit the body, this cleansing only targets the symptoms.
 The world’s disease continues to run its course, without a simple cure.